EAT-JBCOMMUNITY/EAT/README.md

 ADVANTAGES
 ----------
+1. Writing the tests once and testing against infinite number of Application Servers.
-1. Having all the tests at one place.
+2. Having all the tests at one place.
-2. Comparison of the servers based on the testsuite.
+3. Comparison of the servers based on the testsuite.
-3. Guarding against regression.
+4. Guarding against regression.
-4. Faster convergence among the servers.
+5. Faster convergence among the servers.
+6. Comparison of the servers based on tests of the past and the present.
+7. Addition of tests with possible future features that are not at the moment available.

 MOTIVATION